 Storhøliseter starting point

 The poet Theodor Caspari spent a lot of time here, and it inspired him to poetry with a strong environmental message.
 A bust of him has been erected in front of the DNT (Norwegian Trekking Association) self-service cabin.
 From here, you can climb Mt.
 Storhøpiggen for a marvelous view, hike south towards the national park, or maybe try your luck at fishing in the river.
 Road closed in winter.

 Verksodden starting point

-This starting point is located right next to the county road, between the two lakes in beautiful Espedalen valley.
+This starting and information point is located right next to the county road (fv.
+255), between the two lakes in beautiful Espedalen valley.
 The industrial history of a former mining village can be seen through the remnants of an old smelting furnace and more.
 This is a great starting point for both summer and winter trips into Espedalen Protected Landscape and Langsua National Park further in.
 Or just stay in this beautiful valley and enjoy fishing and canoeing, or hiking and biking along the lakes.
 Espedalen Mountain Lodge is also located here.

 Lake Revsjøen starting point

 This starting point is situated far into the mountain, at roads end on the border of Langsua National Park.
 The road leading there runs through a wide open mountain landscape in Espedalen Protected Landscape.
 The Revsjøveien toll road is splendid for cycling, but you can also start your trip on the DNT (Norwegian Trekking Association) trails at the starting point.
 In winter the starting point is moved back to Synstgardseter parking, just up from the valley.